 (g) An assistance group that has both an occupied and an unoccupied home is only entitled to one standard utility allowance.

-(i) Assistance groups that live with another individual, another assistance group or both and share costs covered under the definition of standard utility allowance (heating fuel, cooling cost, electricity, water, sewer, trash collection and telephone service) and at least one assistance group incurs a heating and or cooling cost; all assistance group are entitled to the full standard utility allowance.
+(i) All assistance groups that live with another individual, another assistance group or both, and share heating and/or cooling costs, are entitled to the full standard utility allowance.

-(2) Limited utility allowance: deduction for the households that incur two or more utility expenses, none of which is a heating or cooling expense, but may include a telephone expense.
+(2) Limited utility allowance: deduction for the assistance groups that incur two or more utility expenses, none of which is a heating or cooling expense, but may include a telephone expense.

-(3) Single standard utility allowance: deduction for households that incur one utility expense that is not a heating, cooling or telephone expense.
+(3) Single standard utility allowance: deduction for assistance groups that incur one utility expense that is not a heating, cooling or telephone expense.

-(4) Standard telephone allowance: deduction for households that only incur a telephone expense.
+(4) Standard telephone allowance: deduction for assistance groups that only incur a telephone expense.

 (G) Child support: a deduction is provided for legally obligated child support payments paid by an assistance group member to or for a nonhousehold member, including payments made to a third party on behalf of the nonhousehold member (vendor payments).
 The county agency shall allow a deduction for amounts paid toward arrearages.
 Alimony payments made to or for a nonhousehold member shall not be included in the child support deduction.
 County agencies shall budget child support payments prospectively regardless of the budgeting system used for the assistance group's other circumstances.

 (H) Homeless shelter deduction: an assistance group that is considered to be homeless is eligible to have this deduction taken in the determination of its net income.
-To be eligible for this deduction, the homeless assistance group must incur shelter costs during the month.
-Homeless assistance groups must be given the choice of the homeless shelter deduction or actual shelter costs.
+To be eligible for this deduction, the homeless assistance group shall incur shelter costs during the month.
+Homeless assistance groups shall be given the choice of the homeless shelter deduction or actual shelter costs.
 A homeless assistance group receiving the homeless shelter deduction cannot have its shelter expenses considered under paragraphs (E) and (F) of this rule.
-The homeless shelter deduction is established by FNS and is set at one hundred forty-three dollars per month.
+The homeless shelter deduction is established by FNS and the amount, when changed, will be issued through a food assistance change transmittal.
+Food assistance change transmittals can be found in the food assistance certification handbook on the Ohio department of job and family services website.

 (I) Verification of deductions

 Nonreimbursable medical expenses of elderly or disabled members shall be verified at initial certification, reapplication, and whenever a change of more than twenty-five dollars is reported.
 Shelter and utility expenses, shelter and utility expenses for an unoccupied home, other shelter expenses, dependent care expenses, and legal obligation and actual child support payments shall be verified.
-Also, if other deductible expenses claimed will result in a deduction, the expenses must be verified.
-Information on the application is questionable if it is inconsistent with information elsewhere on the application or previous application, statements made by the applicant, information received by the county agency, or in the case of utility expenses, inconsistent with normal costs for the season.
+Also, when other deductible expenses claimed will result in a deduction, the expenses shall be verified.
+Information on the application is questionable when it is inconsistent with information elsewhere on the application or previous application, statements made by the applicant, information received by the county agency, or in the case of utility expenses, inconsistent with normal costs for the season and shall be verified.

-(J) If a deductible expense must be verified and obtaining the verification may delay the assistance group's certification, the county agency shall advise the assistance group that the assistance group's eligibility and benefit level shall be determined without deducting the unverified expense.
-If the expense cannot be verified within thirty days of the date of application, the county agency shall determine the assistance group's eligibility and benefit level without deducting the unverified expense.
-If the assistance group subsequently provides the missing verification, the county agency redetermines the assistance group's benefits, and provides increased benefits, if any, in accordance with the timeliness standards for reported changes.
-The assistance group is entitled to the restoration of any benefits as a result of the disallowance of the expense only if the expense could not be verified within the thirty-day processing standard because the county agency failed to allow the assistance group sufficient time to verify the expense.
-If the assistance group would be ineligible unless the expense is allowed, the assistance group's application shall be handled as provided in rule 5101:4-5-07 of the Administrative Code.
+(J) When a deductible expense shall be verified and obtaining the verification may delay the assistance group's certification, the county agency shall advise the assistance group that the assistance group's eligibility and benefit level shall be determined without deducting the unverified expense.
+When the expense cannot be verified within thirty days of the date of application, the county agency shall determine the assistance group's eligibility and benefit level without deducting the unverified expense.
+When the assistance group subsequently provides the missing verification, the county agency redetermines the assistance group's benefits, and provides increased benefits, when any, in accordance with the timeliness standards for reported changes.
+The assistance group is entitled to the restoration of any benefits as a result of the disallowance of the expense only when the expense could not be verified within the thirty-day processing standard because the county agency failed to allow the assistance group sufficient time to verify the expense.
+When the assistance group would be ineligible unless the expense is allowed, the assistance group's application shall be handled as provided in rule 5101:4-5-07 of the Administrative Code.

 Promulgated Under: 111.15